jermainedilao/jermainedilao/README.md

 - ⚡ Fun fact: I love doing music!
 You can check our tiny youtube channel at [thewanderstudios](https://www.youtube.com/thewanderstudios) ♥️

+- 📖 I also write tech articles on [Medium](https://jermainedilao.medium.com/)

-- 👀 You can check more about me at https://jermainedilao.github.io/.
+- 👀 You can check more about me at https://jermainedilao.github.io/

 <!--
 **jermainedilao/jermainedilao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.